 — The sensing initiator shall send a DMG Sensing Request frame to each sensing responder it requests to participate in the coordinated monostatic DMG sensing instance(#649) — The sensing responder shall not respond with the DMG Sensing Response frame to the sensing initiator later than SIFS time after the request(#649) —The sensing responder that responded to the sensing initiator shall proceed with monostatic sensing.

-— The order of sounding is indicated in the STA ID field within the DMG Sensing Request frame(#649), and the sounding may be performed either sequentially or simultaneously.

-— The interpretation of the fields of the DMG Sensing Request frame when used in coordinated monostatic sensing is TBD(#649)
+.

-11.21.20.6.2b Sounding The RA shall be set equal to the TA in the PSDU contained in the monostatic PPDU (TBD).
+11.21.20.6.2b Sounding — The RA shall be set equal to the TA in the PSDU contained in the monostatic PPDU.

+— If the Sounding Mode field of the TDD Beamforming Information field in the DMG Sensing Request frame is set to 1, the sounding phase shall be performed sequentially.
+If the Sounding Mode field of the TDD Beamforming Information field in the DMG Sensing Request frame is set to 0, the sounding phase shall be performed in parallel.

+11.21.20.6.2c Reporting

-11.21.20.6.2c Reporting If the responses are configured to happen during the DMG sensing instance, each sensing responder shall respond in no longer than SIFS time after the monostatic PPDU.
-If the polled responses are configured, each sensing responder shall respond in no longer than SIFS time after the polling by the sensing initiator.
+— If the sounding phase of an instance is performed sequentially and reports are needed, each sensing responder shall report in no longer than SIFS time after its last Monostatic PPDU.

+— If the sounding phase of an instance is performed in parallel and reports are needed, each sensing responder shall respond in no longer than SIFS time after the polling by the sensing initiator.
+The sensing initiator shall send the first DMG Sensing Poll frame after waiting the largest Duration of Monostatic PPDUs plus SIFS and BRPIFS time from the end of the last DMG Sensing Response frame.